Motion capture: Movies

 Movies use motion capture for CGI effects, in some cases replacing traditional cel animation, and for completely CGI creatures, such as Gollum, The Mummy, King Kong, Davy Jones from Pirates of the Caribbean, the Na'vi from the film Avatar, and Clu from Tron: Legacy.
 The Great Goblin, the three Stone-trolls, many of the orcs and goblins in the 2012 film The Hobbit: An Unexpected Journey, and Smaug were created using motion capture.

+In the 1990 movie Total Recall, the sequence where Arnold Schwarzenegger and other actors walk through an X-ray machine was shot using motion capture.

 The film Batman Forever (1995) used some motion capture for certain visual effects.
 Warner Bros. had acquired motion capture technology from arcade video game company Acclaim Entertainment for use in the film's production.
 Acclaim's 1995 video game of the same name also used the same motion capture technology to animate the digitized sprite graphics.

 The 1999 film Star Wars: Episode I – The Phantom Menace was the first feature-length film to include a main character created (Jar Jar Binks, played by Ahmed Best), using motion capture.
 The 2000 Indian-American film Sinbad: Beyond the Veil of Mists was the first feature-length film made primarily with motion capture, although many character animators also worked on the film, which had a very limited release.
 2001's Final Fantasy: The Spirits Within was the first widely released movie to be made with motion capture technology.
 Despite its poor box-office intake, supporters of motion capture technology took notice.
-Total Recall had already used the technique, in the scene of the x-ray scanner and the skeletons.

 The Lord of the Rings: The Two Towers was the first feature film to utilize a real-time motion capture system.
 This method streamed the actions of actor Andy Serkis into the computer-generated imagery skin of Gollum / Smeagol as it was being performed.